-- 2.1 That subject to any comments from Executive and the Audit Committee these committees recommends to Council the approval of the 2013/14 Annual Treasury Management Review and 2014/15 Mid Year Review and the prudential and treasury indicators in this report. - 2.2 That changes to the treasury limits (as detailed in paragraph 4.8.2) are recommended for approval by Executive/Council. - 2.3 That the change to the operational borrowing limit for the General Fund and hence the change to the authorised limit (as detailed in paragraph 4.8.5) are recommended for approval by Executive/Council.
+- 2.1 That subject to any comments from Executive and the Audit Committee Council be recommended to approve the 2013/14 Annual Treasury Management Review and 2014/15 Mid-Year Review and the prudential and treasury indicators in this report. - 2.2 That changes to the treasury limits (as detailed in paragraph 4.8.2) are recommended for approval by Executive/Council. - 2.3 That the change to the operational borrowing limit for the General Fund and hence the change to the authorised limit (as detailed in paragraph 4.8.5) are recommended for approval by Executive/Council.